CRIS: a timeline

 A £1 million grant from the National Institute for Health Research (NIHR) was awarded to the Biomedical Research Centre (BRC) to support the further development of CRIS.
 It was spent enhancing computing resources to link the system with census data and other large datasets including neuroimaging, genomics, and pharmacy records.

-The NIHR Biomedical Research Centre (BRC) Nucleus was created through a transformational grant of £3 million from South London and Maudsley NHS Trust (SLaM) and Guy’s and St Thomas’ Charity.
+The NIHR Biomedical Research Centre (BRC) Nucleus was created through a transformational grant of £3 million from South London and Maudsley NHS Trust and Guy’s and St Thomas’ Charity.
 The Nucleus is a data management and informatics hub designed to support pioneering translational research into the prevention, treatment, and understanding of mental health and dementia, and to use those findings to benefit patients as quickly as possible.

 The BRC Nucleus brings together specialists in informatics, biostatistics, epidemiology, psychiatry, psychology, and neuroscience to analyse complex biomedical data in a way not previously possible.